RLMLLC/ps_statistics-main/README.md

 <a name="english"></a>
 ## 🇬🇧 English

-# PrestaShop Sales Report Generator v1.01
+# PrestaShop Sales & Inventory Report Generator v1.03b

-A standalone, password-protected PHP script to generate advanced sales reports directly from a PrestaShop database.
-This tool is designed as a fast and powerful solution for administrators who need access to complex sales data without relying on external modules or software.
+A standalone, password-protected PHP script to generate advanced sales and inventory reports directly from a PrestaShop database.
+This tool is designed as a fast and powerful solution for administrators who need access to complex data without relying on external modules or software.

 ## 🚀 Key Features

 * **Secure Access**: Protected by a unique password and enhanced with an `.htaccess` file to block access to sensitive files.
 * **Enhanced Interface**:
-    * A single form to select the report type, date range, and format.
+    * A single dynamic form to select the report type and necessary parameters (dates, supplier, or stock threshold).
-    * **Quick Date Shortcuts**: Buttons to automatically fill in common date ranges (Today, Yesterday, Current month, Last year, etc.).
+    * **Quick Date Shortcuts**: Buttons to automatically fill in common date ranges (Today, Yesterday, Current month, Last year, etc.) for sales reports.
     * **Logout Function**: A link to securely end the session.
 * **Detailed & Flexible Reports**:
     * **General Sales Report**: Based on **invoice** dates, includes invoice number, customer VAT ID, and a **final row with totals** for amounts and profits.
     * **Sales by Customer Report**: Generates a main list with totals per customer and a **separate report with the Top 10** most valuable customers.
     * **Sales by Brand Report**: Generates a detailed list by product and a **separate report with a summary of totals** (cost, sale price, profit) for each brand.
+    * **Products by Supplier Report**: Displays a list of all products associated with a specific supplier, including reference, price, and current stock.
+    * **Low Stock Report**: Lists all products (and their combinations) whose current stock is equal to or below a user-defined threshold, showing reference, price, manufacturer, and supplier.
 * **Advanced Exports (XLSX & CSV)**:
     * **Excel (XLSX)**: Complex reports are generated in a single `.xlsx` file with **multiple, conveniently named sheets** (e.g., "Report" and "Top 10").
-    * **CSV**: For reports with multiple tables, the script generates a single **`.zip`** file containing the separate `.csv` files for easy management.
+    * **CSV**: For reports with multiple tables (or for consistency), the script generates a single **`.zip`** file containing the separate `.csv` files.
 * **Super Simple Installation**: No Composer or command-line access required for the end-user.
 Simply upload to a directory on the server and configure the credentials in a single file.

 ---

 ## 📋 Requirements

-* Web server with **PHP 7.4** or higher (with the `zip` extension enabled).
+* Web server with **PHP 7.2** or higher (with the `zip` extension enabled).
 * Read access to the PrestaShop database.

 ---